Priyanka Chaturvedi’s decision to quit Congress was not an overnight one

 A day before she quit the Congress, she had said that she was upset with the party for taking back workers who had been suspended for misbehaving with her.

-"Deeply saddened that lumpen goons get prefence in @incindia over those who have given their sweat&blood.
-Having faced brickbats&abuse across board for the party but yet those who threatened me within the party getting away with not even a rap on their knuckles is unfortunate," she had tweeted.
+"Deeply saddened that lumpen goons get prefence in @incindia over those who have given their sweat and blood.
+Having faced brickbats and abuse across board for the party but yet those who threatened me within the party getting away with not even a rap on their knuckles is unfortunate," she had tweeted.

 Sources say that the decision was not a sudden one.
 The re-instating of the Congress workers was a trigger, but that alone did not guide her decision.
 There were several other reasons, she was upset about.